WhatAmIDoingWithThis/GameTracker/README.md

 # How to Install
 ## Runnable Executable (Recommended)
 This is the most painless way to test the code.
 Exe is compiled with pyinstall
-1. Download the .zip from the releases
+1. Download the .exe from releases
-2. Unpack the .zip to target location
-3. Run main.exe
+2. Run GameTracker.exe in wanted file location
 ## Build from Source Code (Latest)
 This only requires that you have python installed
 1. Download the repo to your local machine